Chwiggy/thesis_bachelor/src/thesis.typ

     === Temporal Variation
       #figure(image("figures/Heidelberg_TravelTime_MT17.png"), caption: [Plot of average travel times in Heidelberg from cell to cell with no population mask, over the course of a weekday.]) <daily_travel_time>
        - Night time travel in @daily_travel_time shows a consistent travel time spread.
 Around 4 am in the morning this fans out however, and while a majority of cells have faster connections a small part actually have longer average median travel times.
-       - Outlier one cell on the eastern station throat of RH with no connections to any other cells and therefore an average travel time of 0 minutes.
+       - Outlier one cell on the eastern station throat of RH with no connections to any other cells and therefore an average travel time of 0 minutes, excluded from @daily_travel_time.

+    === Detailed Routing
 #pagebreak()

-= Transit Access and Planning
+= Planning to Access
   == Motivation
     - see @verduzco_torres_public_2024
   == Processing
-    - essentially the same processing as for mean travel times @processing but taking the difference between the 90th and 10th percentile of r5py travel times according to @TravelTimeEq as seen in @Percentile_Difference.
+    To measure these differences, I performed essentially the same processing as for mean travel times in @processing but taking the difference between the 90th and 10th percentile of r5py @r5py travel times according to @TravelTimeEq as seen in @Percentile_Difference.

     $ P_c = (sum C_d\("90th"\)-C_d\("10th"\))/(N_c-1) $ <Percentile_Difference>

+    These percentile differences can be understood as a proxy for the amount of flexibility a traveller brings to adjust their departure time to minimise their waiting time at their first public transport stop or to minimise their overall journey time.
+    As such a high percentile implies transit usage without much planning and adaptation to the schedule and a low percentile implies transit usage with a high degree of planning, but flexibly adapted to the schedule @verduzco_torres_public_2024.
+    The mean difference between these two resulting travel times from each cell to each other cell then represents the expected travel time difference that a public transit user might experience in a specific location when travelling either with a considerable amount of premeditation, or on a whim just hoping for public transit to show up.
+    A low difference could either imply a dense schedule with a lot of opportunities to catch a ride, or the complete absence of transit services to catch within the departure time window.

   == Results
     === Spatial
       #figure(image("figures/Heidelberg_Difference_Map17.png"), kind: "Map", supplement: "Map", caption: [Map of differences in travel time in Heidelberg for 90th and 10th percentile of travel times in minutes per cell.])

     === Temporal
       #figure(image("figures/Heidelberg_Difference_MT.png"), caption: [Differences in travel times between 90th and 10th percentile in Heidelberg from cell to cell with no population mask, over the course of a weekday.]) <funky_differences>
         - As @funky_differences shows the impact of planning over the course of the day is much more variable than than the average travel times based on a median travel time over the course of an hour (compare also @daily_travel_time).
 #pagebreak()

 = Patterns
-  == Clustering
+  == Geographically
     I already did the following clusters:
       - manually by neighbourhoods
       - manually by time chunks
+  == Clustering
     Optional bits:
     - Dimensionality reduction PCA or UMAP @mcinnes_umap_2018 based on the maths from @mcinnes_umap_2020
     - UMAP clustering prone to confabulations @generic_user_clustering_2018 @schubert_answer_2017.